stonezdj/cleanup_blob/README.md

 ## Prerequest

-1. Mount the volumn of base directory to the current VM
+1. Mount the current nfs storage to the current VM
 2. If the database is in the k8s cluster, forward the db container's 5432 to localhost
 ```
 kubectl get pods -n tanzu-system-registry